 A. Individuals seeking to form a new or reactivate an old student organization shall:

-2. Upload to Community a Constitution containing:
+2. Upload to True Blue Connects a constitution containing:

 a) Statement of Purpose

 c) Organizational Structure